edavis/riverpy/README.txt

 While these clients have their place, they focus more on the read/unread state of articles rather than the chronology of when the articles arrived.
-And for news, this is vitally important.
+And for news, this chronology is vitally important.

 An alternative to email-style RSS clients are River of News aggregators.